elysiajs/documentation/docs/patterns/unit-test.md

 | http://localhost/user | ✅    |
 | /user                 | ❌    |

-We can also use other testing libraries like Jest or testing library to create Elysia unit tests.
+We can also use other testing libraries like Jest to create Elysia unit tests.

 ## Eden Treaty test